How Amazon is trying to make the world fall in love with its robots

 But Proteus attempts to change that in part by its design, including those eyes.
 As they buzz around beneath the feet of staff, they are engaged in a near-constant blinking and beeping that has been precisely refined to avoid them annoying their human colleagues.

 “We put a lot of intention into the human robot interface and making that collaboration very intuitive and enjoyable.
-And it's worked really well,” says Miller.
+And it's worked really well,” said Miller.

 Many questions have however focused on how Amazon plans to integrate the robots into their workforce economically, rather than practically.
 The company doesn’t disclose how much each robot costs or at what point they become cheaper than using humans – but it remains unclear what all of those questions mean for the jobs of the people they are zipping around in the warehouse behind Miller.